nollenr/AZURE-Terraform-CRDB-Module/README.md

 https://letsencrypt.org/getting-started/

 Please note that prior to running the function, you'll need to
-- open port 80 in the Network Security Group for certbot
 - create a DNS 'A' Record for the domain -- the IP address will is the IP of the CRDB server.
 This needs to be complete before requesting the cert.
-- edit the `UICERT` function and replace the domain on the `certbot` call with your domain name

 ## Making Sense of the TLS Certs Used in This HCL
 https://www.cockroachlabs.com/docs/v23.2/create-security-certificates-custom-ca